 — Diego Lazo Herrera (@estravagarius) June 23, 2014

-Does Alfredo Zegarra has an obsession with Dinosaurs?
+Does Alfredo Zegarra have an obsession with Dinosaurs?
 First he put them in the park of Los Coritos and now in Yura?

 — Sigrid Bazán (@sigridbazan) June 23, 2014